gate-computer/gate/C.md

 ```c
 void gate_exit(int status);
 ```
+> Terminate the program, indicating that execution must not be resumed later.
-> Terminate the program.
-Status 0 indicates success and 1 indicates failure.
+> Status 0 indicates success and 1 indicates failure.
+Other values are
-> Other values are interpreted as 1.
+> interpreted as 1.

 ```c